domRiddle/ASF/Two-factor-authentication.md

 # ASF logic

 Regardless if you use ASF 2FA explained below or not, ASF includes proper logic and is fully aware of accounts protected by standard 2FA.
 It will ask you for required details when they're required (such as during logging in).
-If you use ASF 2FA, program will be able to skip those requests and automatically generate required tokens, in addition to being able to automatically confirm its own trades.
+If you use ASF 2FA, program will be able to skip those requests and automatically generate required tokens, saving you hassle and enabling extra functionality (described below).

 ---